saquelain/PhotoFolio/README.md

 ## :dart: Overview ##

-<p>This album allows you to store and categorize images within different albums, making it a delightful way to revisit your cherished moments.</p>
+<p>This app allows you to store and categorize images within different albums, making it a delightful way to revisit your cherished moments.</p>

 ## :star2: Features ##